zehanzz/Pneumonia-Detection/README.md

 # Chest X-ray Classification with CNN and Feature Drooping

 This project uses a Convolutional Neural Network (CNN) to classify chest X-ray images into three categories: normal, bacterial pneumonia, and viral pneumonia.
-By employing a feature drooping technique, we've improved our model accuracy from 90% to 92%.
+By employing a feature drooping technique, we've improved our model accuracy for 2%.

 ## Dataset